phi-lucera/lume-protobuf/README.md

 - `@bufbuild/protobuf-es`: Typescript compiler for Protobuf
 - `protoc`: Install globally on machine for this project
 - `maven`: Java build automation

+### Notes

+- Generated files are not saved to this repo, but `src/typescript/index.ts` required to export classes for package building